mparchment/salsabil-io/src/content/blog/tafsir.md

 ---
 title: 'Studying Tafsir'
 description: "The following is a guide to studying tafsir and its various sciences.
 It is is drawn from the suggestions of Sh.
-Salman Nasir, Sh.
-Waqar Abbas, and Sh.
-Walid Patel, among others.
+Salman Nasir and Sh.
+Waqar Abbas, among others.
 It is also based on the original curriculum by al-Asiri."
 pubDate: 'Nov 5 2024'
 heroImage: '/quran-lesson.jpg'
 ---